rongomaib/gridkit-app/README.md

 The studio stays a **separate downloadable desktop app** — it isn't embedded into [gridbeam.xyz](https://gridbeam.xyz).
 Browser users configure existing designs through the website's parameter UI; design authoring happens locally in the studio.
 This keeps the website fast and lets the studio do file-system things a browser tab can't.

-Build it from source via the [Get started](#get-started) instructions, or — once releases ship — download the latest from the [GitHub releases page](https://github.com/villagekit/gridkit/releases).
+Build it from source via the [Get started](#get-started) instructions, or TODO download the latest from the [GitHub releases page](https://github.com/villagekit/gridkit/releases).

 ## Contributing